Temple of the Inscriptions: Pier D

 Pier D provides the evidence that the “baby” figure is, in fact, God K. In this depiction of the “baby” figure, it wears an “axe” or “flare” including a mirror (visible below the feathers of the standing figure’s headdress), something characteristic of God K. The figure on this pier is more complete than the same figure on any of the other piers.
 Also present in the depiction of God K are three vertical cuts on the god’s back.
 These have been shown to be intentional, but their meaning is still unknown.

 Pier E

-The standing figure on Pier E is most likely Kan B'alam I. The elaborate headdress worn by the figure contains glyphs that identify him as “chan-bahlum.”
-It is unlikely that this refers to Kan B'alam II because he is thought to be represented by the figure of God K. Because Kan B'alam II, great-great-grandson of Kan B'alam I, finished the decoration of the Temple of Inscriptions, this can be seen as an effort to reinforce the legitimacy of his claim to the throne; he is emphasizing his relationship to his ancestor and namesake, as well as his relationship to his father and grandmother.
+The standing figure on Pier E is most likely Kan Bahlam I. The elaborate headdress worn by the figure contains glyphs that identify him as “chan-bahlum.”
+It is unlikely that this refers to Kan B'alam II because he is thought to be represented by the figure of God K. Because Kan Bʼalam II, great-great-grandson of Kan Bʼalam I, finished the decoration of the Temple of Inscriptions, this can be seen as an effort to reinforce the legitimacy of his claim to the throne; he is emphasizing his relationship to his ancestor and namesake, as well as his relationship to his father and grandmother.